Sunn5/attendance-recorder/README.md

    $Env:ATTENDANCE_AUTH_USERNAME = "admin"
    $Env:ATTENDANCE_AUTH_PASSWORD = "change-me"
    ```
-   Choose a strong password and keep it secret—every endpoint requires these credentials.
+   Choose a strong password and keep it secret; every endpoint requires these credentials.
 3. Start the server from the repository root:
    ```bash
    python -m attendance_recorder.webapp --store attendance_data.json --host 127.0.0.1 --port 5000
    ```
    On Windows you can also run `start-attendance-dashboard.bat`, which launches the server and opens your browser automatically.
 4. Visit http://127.0.0.1:5000.
 Your browser will prompt for the username and password you configured.
 Use the upload form to merge new CSV/TSV exports, see attendance trends, and inspect per-person timelines.

+### Windows Quick Launch Script

+`start-attendance-dashboard.bat` automates launching the dashboard on Windows.
+Run it from a shell where `ATTENDANCE_AUTH_USERNAME` and `ATTENDANCE_AUTH_PASSWORD` are already set.
+The script:

+- runs `python -m attendance_recorder.webapp --store attendance_data.json --host 127.0.0.1 --port 5000`
+- waits a few seconds for the server to boot, then opens your default browser to `http://127.0.0.1:5000`.

+Edit the batch file if you need a different store file, host, or port.
+The command uses whichever `python` is first on PATH, so activate your virtual environment in that shell before running it.
+If PowerShell reports an execution policy restriction, run the module directly or update the policy with `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`.

 Useful endpoints: